-We plan to initiate our Phase 2, proof-of-concept trial with Viralym-M for the prevention of clinically significant viral infection and disease in allogeneic HSCT patients in .
+We plan to initiate our Phase 2, proof-of-concept trial with Viralym-M for the prevention of clinically significant viral infection and disease in allogeneic HSCT patients in 2020, with initial data expected in 2021.
 We plan to evaluate Viralym-M both as a prophylactic therapy in high-risk patients and as a preemptive therapy in patients who reactivate one or more of the targeted viruses.
 The trial is expected to be multicenter, randomized, double-blind, and placebo-controlled.
 This trial is designed to assess the safety and efficacy of Viralym-M for the prevention of multiple viral infections and/or diseases in allogeneic HSCT patients.